Atlanta Is Fast Outgrowing Its Housing Market, Jeopardizing Its Competitive Edge

 “As an urban planner, this scares me to death because this feels like the opposite of what we need to be doing,” said Basmajian, who also is an associate professor of community and regional planning with Iowa State University.
 “But at the same time, I get it.
 Americans have long shown that they prefer some kind of miniature estate, even if it's just a 10th of an acre.
 They want that.”

 Uncontrolled sprawl has a host of negative effects on a region.
-Between 2009 and 2019, the average commute time in Metro Atlanta rose 10%, from 30 to 33 minutes, according to the ARC, among the highest in major U.S. cities.
+Between 2009 and 2019, the average commute time in Metro Atlanta rose 10%, from 30 to 33 minutes, according to the Atlanta Regional Commission, among the highest in major U.S. cities.
 Congestion has led to poorer air quality for the region — over the past 15 years, Atlanta averaged 40 “code orange” days every summer, with a 35% increase in emergency room visits for respiratory-related illnesses.

 Atlanta’s suburbs have recently voted down chances to expand transit, therefore are almost entirely car-reliant, and therefore are major contributors to greenhouse gasses that exacerbate climate change.
 Vehicle-dependent suburbs — where only 25% of U.S. residents live — contribute to half the total greenhouse gas emissions in the U.S., according to a 2014 study from the University of California, Berkeley.